Jo-BJ/Crud_API/README.md

 # Crud_API
-This is a basic CRUD API project using Django rest framework.
+This is a basic CRUD API project using Django rest framework. <br>
 Author - Joti Bajantri